frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

 #### list

 The field contains data that is an ordered one-level depth collection of primitive values with a fixed item type.
 In the lexical representation, the field `MUST` contain a string with values separated by a delimiter which is `,` (comma) by default e.g. `value1,value2`.
-In comparison to the `array` type, the `list` type is directly modelled on the concept of SQL typed collections providing full interoperability with modern databases.
+In comparison to the `array` type, the `list` type is directly modelled on the concept of SQL typed collections.

 `format`: no options (other than the default).